victorshkoda/vue-to-top-button/README.md

 # vue-to-top-button plugin

-A simple custom plugin for Vue and Nuxt projects that embeds a to-top button on a page with a lot of customization.
+A simple custom plugin for Vue and Nuxt projects, that embeds a "to-top" button on a page.
+The plugin is easily customizable for the appearance of the page.
+It is possible to automatically connect a button to all pages or connect to individual pages using a directive.

 ## Installation